 Bain’s Cape Mountain whisky & Camembert or Gouda

 Another South African favorite that work wonderful with cheese.
 The softer fruity notes of the Bain’s Cape Mountain whisky pair well with a soft Camembert.
 The 2 flavours match and balance each other perfectly.
 The Bain’s also work very well with a Clover Gouda.
 The creaminess of the Clover Gouda enhances the spicy notes of the Bain’s and make for a pairing you want to try again and again.
 A win-win situation.
 One whisky, two cheeses, a perfect pairing!
+You can even try this pairing in the UK as Bain’s is available through Master of Malt.

 Also Read: Jura Origin & Comté Cheese